NathanVaughn/vscode-task-runner/README.md

 ```

 Use the command `vtr` on the command line and provide the label of the task(s).
-There must be a `.vscode/tasks.json` file in the working directory you run the
-command in.
 (You can also use the `vscode-task-runner` command instead
 if it makes you feel better).

+Tasks will be searched for in the following order in the current working directory:

+- The `.vscode/tasks.json` file
+- The alphabetically first file with the suffix `.code-workspace`

 ## Examples